coderberry/airbrake-grails/README.md

     * Bug fix.
 Don't send notifications synchronously by default #26
     * Bug fix.
 Handle empty backtrace more gracefully for Errbit #33
     * Thanks to @domurtag for all the fixes
+* 0.9.4 - 2013/06/25
+    * Bug fix.
+AirbrakeNotifier.notify no longer throws under any circumstance.

 ## Contributing